digitalyoshixi/germspeak/README.md

 Now, I want to make clear the only shared values between the node is the codegen() function, and a few more debug things that each node will have.
 All other values are private
 # Documentation
 ### Keywords
-- `germ` : the keyword for definind a fn
+- `germ` : the keyword for definind a function
 ### Operations
 - `+` : add two integers
 - `-` : subtract integers